 They love a good cover, do The xx.
 Not in the ironic McFly-doing-I-Kissed-A-Girl-in-Jo-Wiley’s-hilarious-Live-Lounge sense of the word.
 Nor in a Mark-Ronson-defecating-brass-all-over-The-Smiths vein either.
 No, when The xx take on another’s creation they strip it to its bones; they expose its inner beauty.

 Until we’d heard the band’s take on Aaliyah’s ‘Hot Like Fire’ (sitting on the B-side to new single ‘Crystalised’) we’d taken the fallen princess of RnB on nothing but face value.
 Mrs R Kelly was a well-connected voice of new soul, but she was still largely singing songs to sell records, not to emotionally reach listeners.
 ‘Hot Like Fire’ wasn’t a soundtrack to falling in love, but rather one for doing the rude to.
-The drum-less version that this shy quartet have committed to tape changed all of that.
+The drum and bass-less version that this shy quartet have committed to tape changed all of that.

 “I like to take a songs that’s really different to us and make it my own,” explains band co-leader Romy, almost in a whisper “so I liked Aaliyah because we’re not an RnB pop band.”

 “I’m a big Aaliyah fan,” says second head-honcho Oliver, only slightly louder.
 “I’ve got an older sister, and, like with most older siblings, you steal their stuff.
 So I stole loads of my sister’s CDs – TLC and Aaliyah – so it’s something I’ve wanted to try for a while.”